 A walkabout character in the “town square.”
 I don’t know who he is or if he even has a name…his image isn’t ANYWHERE else in the park (whose logo seems to be a soldier).
 He just stands there and for about $1.00, he plays a game of “Rock, Paper, Scissors” with kids, who win a trinket if they outsmart the oversized Frito Bandito.
 He took one look at us and started picking his nose.
 No, really!

 The Dreamland fire department, right where you would expect it to be, on the left side of the “town square”.

-And every fire department should come equiped with a pink Cadillac and a Jeep, right?
-You can’t tell the angle of this picture, but the Caddy was being held up by cinderblocks.
+And every fire department should come equipped with a pink Cadillac and a Jeep, right?
+You can’t tell the angle of this picture, but the Caddy was being held up by cinder blocks.

 A view of their version of “Main Street” and their castle, far off in the distant background (it’s hard to do the forced perspective thing when the buildings and trees are all the same size).

 A closer image of one side of the street.

 Ooooooo….now, THAT’S pretty.
 Yeah, this place really IS a DIVE (grin).

 Good emulation there, because Disney “Main Streets” ALWAYS have a utility truck parked on them, right?

 Note the name of this restaurant on “Main Street”…Woody Garden!?!?!?